|Nutritional Guidelines (per serving)|

 Top the oatmeal with the shredded cheddar cheese and then the egg, bacon bits, and scallion greens.

 Serve immediately with more salt and pepper, if desired.
-You can also add a drizzle of hot sauce or Sriracha if you like.
+You can also add a drizzle of Sriracha hot sauce if you like.

 Raw Egg Warning